instructor-ai/instructor-rb/README.md

 ## Why use Instructor?

-The question of using Instructor is fundamentally a question of why to use zod.

-1. **Powered by OpenAI** — Instructor is powered by OpenAI's function calling API.
-This means you can use the same API for both prompting and extraction.
+1. **OpenAI Integration** — Active Record integrates seamlessly with OpenAI's API, facilitating efficient data management and manipulation.

-2. **Customizable** — Zod is highly customizable.
-You can define your own validators, custom error messages, and more.
+2. **Customizable** — It offers significant flexibility.
+Users can tailor validation processes and define unique error messages.

-3. **Ecosystem** Zod is the most widely used data validation library for Typescript.

-4. **Battle Tested** — Zod is downloaded over 24M times per month, and supported by a large community of contributors.
+3. **Widespread Adoption** — As a primary component in Ruby on Rails, it's widely used and backed by a substantial community.

+4. **Tested and Trusted** — Its reliability is proven by extensive real-world application, underscored by its high adoption rate in Ruby-based projects.

 ## More Examples